ClashStat/stats_for_clash_of_clans/README.md

 ## Overview
 ### Description
-This Android App that will fetch data from a popular strategy game known as Clash of Clans using their public API, and display some of the key info that the player might find interesting.
+This Android App will utilize the public API documentations of Clash of Clans which is a mobile gaming app.
+The functionality of this app focuses on showing the user a comprehensive overview of all their current game statistics from Home-Village and Builder-Village.

 ### App Walkthough GIF